Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 - You have a valid lease agreement proving your right to use the space.

 For expat founders specifically: Foreign-invested companies (doanh nghiệp FDI) registering at a shophouse address follow the same rules, but the registration process also goes through the Department of Planning and Investment (Sở KH-ĐT).
-Budget 4–8 weeks for first-time setup.
+Align your business setup with our Work Permit & TRC Complete Guide.

 The Live-Work Reality: Two Legal Statuses, One Building